Eagle Trace Park Master Plan Improvements

 Last Updated: 05/28/2020

-These improvements are anticipated to be installed in 2020 and include the construction of open spaces for active/passive recreation, paths, a half basketball court, sun shelter, and a playground.
-As part of the construction of these improvements, Madison Parks held an additional playground meeting.
-Plans for the proposed playground were presented to the neighborhood in November 2018 as part of the Eagle Trace Park Master Plan process.
+These improvements are anticipated to star the week of June 1, 2020 and include the construction of open spaces for active/passive recreation, paths, a half basketball court, sun shelter, and a playground.
+Construction will be complete in Fall 2020.

 Thursday, November 7, 2019 at 6:00 pm - Fire Station 12 (400 South Point Drive)

 - Playground Equipment Options (Burke) - as presented on May 20, 2019

 - Playground Equipment Option (Playworld)

 - Playground Equipment Option Three (Little Tykes)

 - Final Playground Equipment Design: This design reflects requests from neighborhood representatives as outlined above.
 Accommodating these requests required slight adjustments to the configuration and elements including the following: